 Mission Statement A source of enlightenment, since 1997, dispelling the darkness so often cruelly created when victims or advocates dare to speak truth about sexual and domestic violence, especially to "people of faith."
 It's unique in primarily offering insights into collusion, rather than the primary abuses of perpetrators.
 The message is timeless.
 For, sadly, the tendency to collude for the protection of evil seems to be ingrained in society in every institution.
 Yet...
 "SILENCE IN THE FACE OF EVIL IS ITSELF EVIL: God will not hold us guiltless.
 Not to speak is to speak.
 Not to act is to act."
 Bonhoeffer While our inspiration to stand against evil may come from our faith traditions and role models, courage is born from personal resilience developed in spite of our past adverse childhood experiences.
-NEW!
+BRAND NEW BOOK: Enlarging Boston's SPOTLIGHT: A Call for Courage, Integrity, and Institutional Transformation (views from inside a Baptist Parsonage through the Donald Trump Era and beyond) NEW!
 Guest Blog about Advocacy in Regard to Abuse of 90-year-old Mother Starting insights:

 A source of enlightenment, since 1997, dispelling the darkness so often cruelly created when victims or advocates dare to speak truth about sexual and domestic violence, especially to "people of faith."
 It's unique in primarily offering insights into collusion, rather than the primary abuses of perpetrators.
 The message is timeless.
 For, sadly, the tendency to collude for the protection of evil seems to be ingrained in society in every institution.
 Yet...